 Once business administration students complete the program, they may take Catalog courses that are not equivalent to the business administration course content.
 The following courses duplicate course content and should not be taken by business administration students:

 - BUS 250 Management Theory and Practice

 - BUS 271 Introduction to Global Business

 - BUS 357 (MTH 365) Operations Research I

 - BUS 456 Strategic Management in Global Environment

 - MTH 345 Elementary Statistics

 Requirements for the economics major after completing the business administration program:

 Economics is not considered a specialty.
-It is a second major when put with the specialty or business administration major at Elmhurst College.
+It is a second major when put with the specialty or business administration major at Elmhurst University.
 Students, who wish to complete a major in economics after business administration program, and thus graduate with the double major, must complete the following courses: